 1. Organize your nursing bag.

-3. your battle plan for each patient with the understanding things may change when you get onsite; and for new patients plan the maximum time your agency allows (if there's no such thing, go with an hour until you get a feel for how long new patients take for a visit).
+3. Review your battle plan for each patient, understanding that things may change when you get onsite.
+For new patients, plan the maximum time your agency allows (if there’s no such thing, go with an hour until you get a feel for how long new patients take for a visit).

-4. Chart out your day — I strongly recommending using the Waze planned drive feature.
+4. Chart your day — I strongly recommend using the Waze planned drive feature.

-5. Consider texting providers when you are en route to the patient for whom you may be texting about.
+5. Consider texting providers when you are en route to the patient for whom you may be texting.

 6. Follow a generalized script for your visit.

-7. Document in the visit and be sure to make all related phone calls within the visit.
+7. Document the visit and make all related phone calls during the visit.

-Hopefully, you learned at least one new tip from this article and can have an improved work-life balance!
+Hopefully, you learned at least one new tip from this article and can improve your work-life balance!

 Resources